The Maine Adventure

 Project 12: The Cape Renovation

-A. Removing the Siding B. New Decking C. Removing Walls D. New Doghouse Dormers
+A. Removing the Siding B. New Deck C. Removing Walls D. New Doghouse Dormers

 Although the Cape was not really going to be a 'new building', it was certainly getting a major facelift.
-Here are the plans designed by my architectural designer, Dennis Prior:
+Here are the plans designed by my architectural designer:

 Here's what we actually built: